 SUMMARY

 All 1-year Certificates of Completion and all Associate of Applied Science (AAS) degrees require at least one course in each of computation, communication, and human relations categories.
-In addition, all AAS degrees require one course in physical education/health/safety/first aid.

 STANDARD

 The Curriculum Committee will review the new and revised 1-year Certificates of Completion and AAS degrees to ensure that they meet all Related Instruction requirements.